dnnrly/abbreviate/README.md

-  pascal      Abbreviate a string and convert it to pascal case print       Print abbreviations in this set snake       Abbreviate a string and convert it to snake case
+  pascal      Abbreviate a string and convert it to pascal case print       Print abbreviations in this set snake       Abbreviate a string and convert it to snake case kebab       Abbreviate a string and convert it to kebab case

 Flags:
   -c, --custom string     Custom abbreviation set